hcguersoy/swarm-elastic-demo/readme.md

 **Attention:** You should never, **never** use this setup for a productive environment.
 You're warned!

 Again, we can do this task with a small shell script called `es_cluster.sh` which itself uses Docker Compose.
 This will create 8 Elasticsearch containers (see the variable `AMOUNT_ADDITIONAL_NODES`) and the data will be splitted into 8 shards and replicated 8 times (this is a setup which you really not use in a production environment).
 In addition, in the compose file `docker-compose-elastic.yml` a Consul service is defined which is needed for the discovery.
 You can change the amount of elasticsearch nodes, replicas and shards in the script.
-The used Elasticsearch version is currently 1.7.3 due to the incompatibility of Bigdesk with current Elasticsearch 2.x.
+The used Elasticsearch version is currently 1.7.3 due to the incompatibility of the used plugins with Elasticsearch 2.x (see [#TODO](#TODO)).
 This script installs several Elasticsearch Plugins, too:

 * BigDesk ([Homepage](http://bigdesk.org))
 * Paramedic ([Homepage](https://github.com/karmi/elasticsearch-paramedic))
 * elasticsearch-srv-discovery ([Homepage](https://github.com/github/elasticsearch-srv-discovery))

 The `elasticsearch-srv-discovery` plugin is used to retrieve the coordinates of all already provisioned elasticsearch nodes from Consul (which is created by Docker Compose, too), using it as a service discovery system.
-The nodes register themselve using the Consul REST API (take a look at the `command` part for the `elastic`-Service.
+The nodes register themselves using the Consul REST API (take a look at the `command` part for the `elastic`-Service.
 The plugin itself uses DNS SRV requests (see [RFC 2782](https://tools.ietf.org/html/rfc2782)) to retrieve the data from Consul.
-In our case, we tell the plugin to use TCP because UDP requests will return only three results and may result in seperated clusters (even the probability is realy low).
+In our case, we tell the plugin to use TCP because UDP requests will return only three results and may result in separated clusters (even the probability is really low).

 Now, lets start the Elasticsearch cluster: